yao-sheng/gitolite/Home.md

 *Disclaimer: this is my personal opinion and does not necessarily reflect that of my employer.
 The disclaimer applies especially strongly to para 3 below*.

 I've had people ask me how they can donate to gitolite.
 The first part of the answer is that there is no need.
 I work for TCS, which is a large IT services firm, and they support my efforts in this and always have.
-(Wait till they see your "efforts" as a waste of time, then you will be wishing you had opened a donation portal -_- )

 The second part of the answer is that if you feel the need to donate, please donate to either the [VIM project](http://www.vim.org/sponsor/index.php) or the [Perl Foundation](http://donate.perlfoundation.org/), both of which I consider indispensable to my work.